symfony/symfony-docs/testing.rst

 Reporting Exceptions
 ....................

-Debugging exceptions in functional tests may be difficult because by default they are caught and you need to look at the logs to see which exception was thrown.
+Debugging exceptions in application tests may be difficult because by default they are caught and you need to look at the logs to see which exception was thrown.
 Disabling catching of exceptions in the test client allows the exception to be reported by PHPUnit::